Curriculum Vitae

 3. Major research interests

-Celestial mechanics and astrometry, general relativity and metric gravity theories, computer algebra
+Space astrometry, celestial mechanics, general relativity and metric gravity theories, computer algebra

 4. Scientific Experience